 - Schizophrenia medication: Antipsychotic drugs for schizophrenia may increase the risk of certain diseases.
 A 2018 study looking at a representative sample of Australians with schizophrenia found that those who took schizophrenia drugs were 1.91 times more likely to start diabetes treatment and 1.28 times more likely to start treatment for hyperlipidemia.

-- Substance abuse: People with schizophrenia are
+- Substance misuse: People with schizophrenia are

-more likelyto smoke, drink excessively, and use illicit drugs.
+more likelyto smoke, drink excessively, and use illegal drugs.
 This can erode health and increase the risk of dying from accidents and overdoses.
 Deaths from cardiovascular disease are more common in people with schizophrenia, and drug use is a risk factor for cardiovascular disease.

 - Infection: A